caffeineoverfl/caffeineoverfl/README.md

 ## My Goals
 - Contribute to open-source bioinformatics projects.
 - Build reproducible and scalable pipelines for research.
-- Explore how AI and machine learning can help answer biological questions.
+- Explore how genomic data science and machine learning can help answer biological questions.

 ---

-## Let’s Connect
+## If you like to collaborate reach out to me here:
 - Email: caffeineoverfl@gmail.com